MOUSSAOUIMed/project-saas/vroom/README.txt

 VROOM WEB SITE
-VROOM is a web site maked by Moussaoui Mohammed,Mimoun Mehdi Settouti and Zammouri Youssra wich you can follow our virtual reality tools , images videos and films with 3D technique. for the project we worked with : php : for controlling empty text-boxes as required;
+VROOM is a web site maked by Moussaoui Mohammed,wich you can follow our virtual reality tools , images videos and films with 3D technique. for the project we worked with : php : for controlling empty text-boxes as required;
 bootstrap : for making our web site more flexibale for any device-width;